 Tops - Tops were favorite toys with both boys and girls.
 They came in many different styles.
 Some were wound up with a string.
 Others had a long, round stem for spinning.
 Peg tops were the most common kind of top.
 They were made of a single carved piece of wood.
 A humming top was hollow and had a hole in one side.
 When it spun, it made a whistling or humming noise.
 Conqueror was an exciting game.
 Two players spun their tops so that the tops bounced against each other.
 The top that knocked the other over, while staying upright itself, was the winner.
 In other games, competitors tried to spin a top onto a target or see whose top could spin the longest.

 Hoop and Stick - A wooden or metal hoop could provide hours of fun.
 Boys and girls raced their hoops across the schoolyard.
 In order to keep the hoops upright, children guided them with a stick.
 Contests were held to test hoop-rolling skills.
 Sometimes participants had to guide their hoops through obstacle courses.
 In other contests, children tried to keep several hoops rolling at once.

-Dolls - Parents encouraged their daughters to play with dolls so they could practice being good mothers Girls also tested their sewing skill by making dolls' clothes.
+Dolls - Parents encouraged their daughters to play with dolls so they could practice being good mothers.
+Girls also tested their sewing skill by making doll clothes.